List of Primeval characters: Connor Temple

 In the second series, Connor also gets a new girlfriend called Caroline.
 Caroline and Connor meet in a DVD store and he invites her back to Abby's flat with him.
 After Connor nearly gets eaten by a giant worm in the episode and gets covered in giant worm slime, he accidentally wipes Caroline's number off his hand.
 Connor clearly worries about Caroline, and by the end of the episode seems to put her ahead of Abby, much to the latter's confusion.
 In episode 2.4, Connor is distraught when Abby is mistaken as dead, and searches for her.
 He does eventually find her, but is dragged into the future by the Mer.
 When Abby is dangling from the side of a cliff, Connor tells her that he loves her.
 Abby later confronts Connor about this, but due to embarrassment, did not re-approach the matter, and went on a date with Caroline, leaving Abby upset and confused.
 In episode 2.5, Connor dumps Caroline after he believes that the two are not ideal for one another.
 (In fact, unknown to him, Caroline has been paid by Leek to spy on Connor.)
 This now opens him up to Abby, and seeks Stephen Hart's (James Murray) help as he is still unsure of whether Abby is interested in him.
 Connor remained faithful to Abby throughout the final episode of the season, and drags her out of a fight with Caroline.
 Connor was shocked to find out that Caroline only went out with him because she was getting paid.
 Leek says that he and Connor are similar, saying that they are both "Uncool, nerdy and never get the attractive girls".
 To this Connor makes another sarcastic remark, saying "Speak for yourself".
 Connor is very caring towards Abby, Caroline and Jenny Lewis (Lucy Brown), whom he makes sure all climb the ladder to escape before he does.
 Finally, Connor is seen at the end of the episode at Stephen's funeral.
-He seems close to Abby, but surprisingly Caroline is invited to the funeral, despite the fact the two characters never met.
+He seems close to Abby, but Caroline is invited to the funeral, despite the fact the two characters never met.
 Caroline reminds Connor he has her mobile number and then quickly leaves.
 As Connor and Abby themselves leave, Abby makes to hold Connor's hand, but Cutter receives an urgent call of a high-priority anomaly.
 In one of the final scenes, Connor is seen in the back of Cutter's car with a gun, suggesting that Cutter is trusting him with guns.